prof-tallman/csc228/internet/homework_router_maze.md

 - Your answers to the explanation questions

 Your network diagram may be created digitally or drawn neatly by hand and photographed or scanned.

+## Attribution and Acknowledgements ##

+The core of this homework assignment and many of the subsequent revisions were designed by Prof. Tallman.
+AI was used to generate an initial routing table, to help with some of the prose, and to evaluate the final version for internal consistency.